unnus/unnus/content/medical/power-your-practice-21-patient-management-softwares-for-2023.md

 * Focus on patient engagement
 * User-friendly interface
 * Includes built-in billing and revenue cycle management features

+**Pricing:**

+Kareo offers three pricing plans for their EHR and practice management software, starting at $150 per provider per month for the Basic plan, up to $300 per provider per month for the Pro plan.
+They also offer a custom Enterprise plan for larger practices or organizations.

 ### 5) NextGen Healthcare